rnz1234/ContextEncoder4Inpainting/README.md

 The inference module is inference_module.py.
 It features a function called infer_inpainting which can be used to apply inpainting for a given input image and mask image.
 The user should specify the model to be used : either "photo" (Photo dataset trained model) or "monet" (Monet dataset trained model).

-Note that the model loaded is always the one trained for the random region mask as this is the most generalized one.
-However, we have the final models we trained for every variation under models/<dataset name>/good_model_<task type>
+Note that by default the model loaded is always the one trained for the random region mask as this is the most generalized one.
+However, we have the final models we trained for every variation under models/<dataset name>/good_model_<task type>.
+There is also an argument that can be used to override the default model used, and we used it when it was better (for example using a pretraining that originated from training with random block mask, in order to infer for random block mask images)

 ## Running Inference